acryldata/datahub-actions/docs/quickstart.md

 ```
 *This filter only matches events representing "PII" tag additions to OR removals from an entity.
 How fancy!*

-#### Developing a custom action

-Printing events to the console is good and fun, but what if we actually want to do something useful
-when we receive an Event - for example, sending an email or creating a ticket.
-To do so, we can easily
-plug in our own custom Action which does whatever we want.

-To learn how to create a  custom Action, check out the [Developing an Action](./guides/developing-an-action.md) guide.

 ### FAQ